canonical/vanilla-framework/templates/docs/base/forms.md

 When a checkbox requires a state between checked and unchecked, `checkbox.indeterminate = true;` can be set via JavaScript, which will cause the checkbox appear in an "indeterminate" state.

+In cases when JavaScript can't be used for that, set `aria-checked="mixed"` on checkbox to show "indeterminate" state.
+Please note that it will only change the visual look of the checkbox, it will not affect its state available to the browser via JavaScript.

 <div class="embedded-example"><a href="/docs/examples/base/forms/checkbox-indeterminate/" class="js-example">
 View example of the indeterminate checkbox component
 </a></div>